pieterblok/maskal/README.md

 3. Annotate the most-informative images, and then retrain the algorithm on the most informative-images
 4. Repeat step 1-3 until the desired performance is reached (or when you are tired of doing annotations) <br/><br/>

-The figure below shows the potential of active learning on our dataset.
-The active learning reached a similar performance after sampling 1100 images as the random image sampling after 2500 images, indicating that 1400 annotations could have been saved (see the black dashed line):
+The figure below shows the performance gain of the active learning on our dataset.
+The active learning achieved a similar performance after sampling 900 images as the random sampling achieved after 2300 images, indicating that 1400 annotations could have been saved (see the black dashed line):

 ![maskAL_graph](./demo/maskAL_vs_random.png?raw=true)

-## maskAL installation
+## Installation
 See [INSTALL.md](INSTALL.md)
 <br/> <br/>